ShamankaFE/systema/README.md

 ### Hi there 👋
+- I like to develop professional web-sites using HTML5 and CSS3.
+- I’m currently learning JavaScript, eager to bring interactivity into my own portfolio and psychological projects.
+- I’m currently working on a web-site about Andragogy because this topic is one of my key professional interests.
+- Fun fact about me is that it would be eventually my 3rd professional background after Management and Psychology and I feel like coming back to my roots as my first job was all about Computers, IT and Web-development where I functioned as a Marketing specialist and a team-leader...
+- I was always keen on launching creative products and services meeting estethics and usability criteria.
+- Hopefully my contribution here would be fruitful...

+BR,
+Shamanka FE / Svetlana Groiss.

 <!--
 **ShamankaFE/shamankafe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.